raulzanardo/spotify_clock_wf2/README.md

 - **CLIENT_ID** & **CLIENT_SECRET**: Register your app at [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
 - **REFRESH_TOKEN**: Obtained after first successful authentication (the device will prompt it in the serial port any doupt you can check the tutorial in the [SpotifyEsp32](https://github.com/FinianLandes/SpotifyEsp32) library readme)
- - **REFRESH_TOKEN**: Obtained after first successful authentication (the device will print progress to the serial port; if you have any doubts, check the tutorial in the [SpotifyEsp32](https://github.com/FinianLandes/SpotifyEsp32) library README).
 - **WIFI_SSID** & **WIFI_PASS**: Your WiFi network credentials
 - **CALENDAR_URL** (optional): HTTP endpoint that returns newline-separated calendar events